 The village had a primary school now closed, the original building now acts has the Village Hall and is run by Trust providing an ideal location for various functions.
 It is where the Parish Council hold its meetings.

-The council is a single ward parish with five councillors meeting six times a year in January, March, May, July, September and November.
-The May meeting is the Annual General Meeting and also the Annual Village Meeting.
+The council is a single ward parish with five councillors meeting at least six times a year in January, March, May, July, September and November.
+The May meeting is the Annual General Meeting and also the Annual Parish Electors Meeting.